laodie666/miniRTS-RL/README.md

 As shown above, without training the villagers wander around aimlessly.
 After training, the behavior of collecting resources and producing additional villagers becomes much more apparent.

-## TODO

-- Randomize the spawn locations of various game objects so the policy does not overfit to the map
-- Optimize the game logic so training runs faster
-- Update the reward function to prioritize winning the game through combat rather than maximizing villager production
-- Implement PPO and compare its performance
-- Add multiple troop types with a rock paper scissors style counter system, then implement a multi agent learning setup inspired by the AlphaStar paper so the agent learns generalized strategies rather than overfitting to past versions of itself
-- Add fog of war so agents no longer have perfect information